You have probably heard about the Robinhood app on YouTube and want to know if it’s available in Indonesia, right?

-Some factors you should know when choosing an online broker are the fees charged if it is regulated by top-tier institutions such as the SEC in the US or the FCA in the UK, and the range of products it allows you to trade, among others.
+Some factors you should know when choosing an online broker are the fees charged if it is regulated by top-tier institutions in Indonesia, the range of products it allows you to trade (not all platforms allow you to trade Asian stocks), among others.

 The best online broker in your specific case will depend on your profile, preference, and objectives.
 Explore the websites above and decide for yourself!

 A reminder that the above should not be seen as investment advice and should be considered information only.
-Investors should do their own research and due diligence about the services and opportunities best suited for their risk, returns, and impact strategy.
+Investors should do their own research and diligence about the best-suited services and opportunities for their risk, returns, and impact strategy.